The Best-Ever Banana Bread Recipe is Economical and Delicious

 Interesting recipe!
 I've never seen a banana bread recipe using sour cream before.
 I just happen to have some bananas lying around, looks like I've found what to do with them ;D

-MariaMontgomery from Central Florida, USA on September 19, 2016:
+MariaMontgomery from Coastal Alabama, USA on September 19, 2016:

 I just harvested a couple hundred bananas from my banana plants.
 High winds knocked most of them off the plants too soon, but they are ripening quickly, so I am researching banana bread recipes.
 This one sounds delicious, but I'll have to go get some sour cream.
 Can't wait to try your recipe.